adrianwedd/space-weather/CONTRIBUTING.md

 - Moved the task list to `TASKLIST.md` and updated `README.md` to make it more informative and eloquent.
 - Conducted a housekeeping release focusing on optimal project structure and updated documentation.

+## Iteration 51 - Repo Cleanup and Embellishment
+- Conducted a code review to identify errors and placeholder implementations.
+- Updated `README.md` to make it more informative.